-The Women's Driftwood Blouse and Dress pattern is designed to have the keyhole opening with ties or a button and loop closure at the front, however it is a simple change to move the keyhole opening to the back, creating a pretty and subtle detail.
+The adult size Driftwood Blouse and Dress pattern is designed to have the keyhole opening with ties or a button and loop closure at the front, however it is a simple change to move the keyhole opening to the back, creating a pretty and subtle detail.

 For more information about sewing a knit Driftwood Blouse (including how to add a band at the hem, as pictured here), have a look at this post on the Twig + Tale Blog: How to Make a Knit Driftwood Blouse.